-Secondly, an accommodation payment in the form of either an accommodation bond or an accommodation charge will need to be considered.
+Secondly, an accommodation payment in the form of either a RAD or a DAP will need to be considered.

-An accommodation bond can be paid as a lump or regular periodic payment, which you will be required to pay if your assets exceed a set amount outlined by the Government.
-The amount of your bond will be decided by the aged care facility you enter into, not the Government and it is for low care residents.
+A RAD can be paid as a lump or regular periodic payment (DAP), which you will be required to pay if your assets exceed a set amount outlined by the Government.
+The amount of your RAD will be decided by the aged care facility you enter into.

-The Government requires that residents be left with a certain amount of assets once the accommodation bond is paid, the bond is refunded when the resident leaves the facility minus the retention rate.
+The Government requires that residents be left with a certain amount of assets once the RAD is paid, the RAD is refunded when the resident leaves the facility minus the retention rate.
 The retention rate is a set amount which is paid every month for a certain amount of years, every year after this time (for example, after 5 years) no retention rate is withheld.

-Since the exact amount for fees, bonds and asset requirements can change at any time, it is best to go to the Australian Government Department of Health and Ageing website for current rates and fees.
+Since the exact amount for fees, RAD/DAP and asset requirements can change at any time, it is best to contact the aged care home directly for current rates and fees.

 An accommodation charge on the other hand is a set amount per day for high care residents to pay if their assets are over a certain amount.
 If the resident's assets are between certain amounts they will pay a lower fee.
 If the resident has assets under a certain amount they do not have to pay this charge, the Government will subsidise it, they will just have to pay the daily care fee and the daily income tested fee depending on their income.